5 Reasons Buying Overseas Property From A Property Show Is A Bad Idea

 The Singapore agent would be given talking points but it’s very likely the Singapore agent has not even seen the actual property in New York!
 Everything is based on looking at a model of the building.
 The model would not show the building next to it which means it wouldn’t show the real views.
 These are things only a New York agent who has been to the actual building would know.

 Deal example: Our international client reserved this Manhattan, New York condo at pre-construction stage.
-After completion, condo was always rented to top quality tenants, driven by quality of the property and proximity to United Nations, Citigroup Center, Blackstone HQs.
+After completion, condo was always rented with strong cashflow, driven by quality of the property and proximity to United Nations, Citigroup Center, Blackstone HQs.

 Weimin’s article, Buying Manhattan property to rent out